hajke-gu/text-mod/docs/pages/features.md

 <hr class="panel-line">
 ## Color by
-Choose what color the cards should be grouped by, selecting data in “Color By”.
+Choose what color the cards should be grouped by, selecting the column in “Color By”.
 This will change the color of the text cards' sidebar on the left.
 <video controls muted width="768">
   <source src="{{ site.baseurl }}/assets/webms/color-by.webm" type="video/webm">
   <p>Your browser does not support webm files.</p>